 55. SubjectLine

-When you are not sure if your email subject line is perfect for your content, SubjectLine comes in handy.
-Copy and paste the subject into SubjectLine and it will give you a score out of 100.
+When you are unsure if your email subject line is perfect for your content, SubjectLine comes in handy.
+Copy and paste the subject into SubjectLine.
+It will give you a score out of 100.
 This tool allows for one free attempt before you are required to register your details.

 Pricing: Free